 With RST, sew the units in each row together.

-One of the benefits of paperpiecing these units is if you stayed on the sewing line, there's little worry about chopping off the points of the Flying Geese with your stitching line in either the top and/or bottom rows.
+If you stayed on the sewing line, there's little worry about chopping off the points of the Flying Geese with your stitching line in either the top and/or bottom rows.

 I encourage you to pin match the points in the middle row where the FG and 3P-QST points meet using this technique.